DucDuyLe/AI-Personal-Trainer/README.md

 # AI-Personal-Trainer
-Welcome to the AI Personal Trainer App, the easy-to-use platform for your gym posture correction!
-This app helps you improve your posture during gym workouts
+Welcome to our AI Personal Trainer App project, the easy-to-use platform for your gym posture correction!

-The first step is to \"submit\" your data.
-You can do that in two ways: **Live stream your video through the web cam**, or **Upload your file**.
-In all ways the data should be a video or image file and should not exceed 200 MB
+The project aims to revolutionize fitness guidance by leveraging cutting-edge technologies such as computer vision and machine learning.
+Through a multipage web application built with **Streamlit**, users receive real-time posture correction feedback during workouts.
+The integration of **OpenCV** and **Mediapipe** enables accurate posture detection and correction, ensuring optimal exercise form.
+Additionally, the application utilizes the **LLM Long Chain Model** to provide personalized weekly exercise plans tailored to individual users' fitness goals and progress.
+With efficient **SQL** database management, the project ensures seamless data storage and retrieval, contributing to a holistic and personalized fitness experience.